prewired/prewired.github.io/_pages/parents.md

 We have **volunteers** from university and industry with a wide variety of skills who volunteer their time because they love to teach young people about computing.

 Occasionally we run structured **workshops** to introduce attendees to a new topic they may not have considered before.
-Over the summer we hold **hackathons**, where the kids are challenged to meet specific goals in a set amount of time; this is a really fun learning experience, with concrete outcomes.
-In the past, we have formed teams to take part in national **events** like [the First Lego League](http://www.firstlegoleague.org/) or [Young Rewired State](https://yrs.io).
+Over the summer we hold a **Make-a-Thon**, where the kids are challenged to meet specific goals in a set amount of time; this is a really fun learning experience, with concrete outcomes.
+Sometimes, we form teams to take part in national **events** like [the First Lego League](http://www.firstlegoleague.org/) or, in the past, [Young Rewired State](https://yrs.io).

 Prewired is also a place for young people to **meet peers** with shared interests which they can develop together.
 For some, it can be difficult to interest friends and family in computing, which may lead to a feeling of isolation.
 It can be hard to figure out where to go next when there's no-one you can ask.
 We want to let young people know that there's a huge **community** of like-minded people who are waiting to welcome them.